 After his advanced studies, he was appointed Assistant, and later Associate Conductor of the Canton (OH) Symphony Orchestra.
 The Cincinnati Symphony Orchestra appointed him Regional Pops Conductor, where he led the orchestra in a series of widely acclaimed performances in Ohio, Indiana and Kentucky.
 In 1990, he joined the staff of the Columbus Symphony where he has appeared regularly on all subscription and outreach series.
 Wilson recently concluded his 28-year tenure with the CSO and became the third recipient of the George Hardesty Award for Outstanding Leadership of the CSO.
 The League of American Orchestras featured him in its Conductor Preview event, a program that encourages emerging conducting talents in the United States.
 He also maintained a longtime association with The Cleveland Orchestra, where he served as cover conductor for concerts at Severance Hall and the Blossom Music Center.
-He has recently guest conducted the orchestras of Indianapolis, Detroit, Seattle, Syracuse, Erie, Hong Kong, Montevideo, Shenzhen, and has appeared at the Chautauqua Institute.
+He has recently guest conducted the orchestras of Indianapolis, Detroit, Seattle, Syracuse, Erie, Hong Kong, Montevideo, and has appeared at the Chautauqua Institute.
 Wilson has twice appeared at New York’s iconic Carnegie Hall, conducting the Columbus Symphony Youth Orchestra to great acclaim.
 His dedication to young musicians and audiences resulted in the Greater Columbus Arts Council bestowing its Educator of the Year award in 2018.